furuhashilab/FOSS4GASIA2024_general-track-presentation/README.md

 Our approach in the course begins with understanding the functionalities of QGIS and GDAL, followed by practical exercises to familiarize participants with basic operations.
 This practical experience forms the foundation for translating technical documents, helping participants effectively understand the content.
 We use tools such as Transifex for collaborative translation efforts, ensuring consistency and accuracy across documents.
 However, the current complexity of registering an account on Transifex poses a challenge.
 To address this, we have created a Markdown-based "QGIS Documentation Japanese Translation Manual" within a GitHub repository, where students document the steps and share insights, including potential pitfalls.
 This helps in facilitating collaborative information sharing.

-The guide content follows the format of JTF’s “Translation Guidelines,” which is essential for the success of translation projects involving open data.
+The content of the guide follows the format outlined by JTF’s “Translation Guidelines,” which is essential for the success of translation projects involving open data.
 By building an open knowledge platform using GitHub, both users and instructors can better understand the tendencies that beginners may encounter with these tools.
 The FAQ and other resources on this platform allow participants to easily create, edit, and publish markdown documents, helping them mentally simulate the actual working environment.
 Furthermore, gaining this experience helps foster a culture of open knowledge sharing within the academic community, where students can exchange the skills needed to effectively manage digital documentation.

-We also explore the capabilities of Sphinx, a documentation generation tool, to publish our translated materials.
-By leveraging Sphinx's internationalization features, we ensure that our translations maintain the quality and structure of the original documents.
+Regarding GDAL, we focus on translating .po files within GitHub.

 This project demonstrates that localization and open knowledge platforms can bridge the gap between technology and language, serving as a gateway to fostering geospatial literacy.
 We aim to share this project at the FOSS4G International Conference, contributing to the geospatial community and promoting more accessible geospatial information literacy.
 Second, Furuhashi Lab continues to input data into OpenStreetMap for emergency rescue efforts and as a contribution to areas without maps.

 Creating and providing accurate maps requires not only proper instruction but also mastery of the editing tools used.
 In addition, using JOSM is an efficient way to input and validate huge amounts of data in OSM without errors.